Icon-delivery-truckFree Shipping on orders over $38

 Taking 5 minutes to read this article will answer these questions and give you some insight you may not have realized about shampoo and hair dye.

 When you pay a lot to have a beautiful color added to your hair, you want it to fade faster than it will naturally.
-No need to wash hard earned money down the drain when there are ways to plug the drain.
+No need to wash hard-earned money down the drain when there are ways to plug the drain.

-To accurately answer the common asked questions about sulfate shampoos and stripping hair, we had to do some deep digging and get a little biological.
+To accurately answer the commonly asked questions about sulfate shampoos and stripping hair, we had to do some deep digging and get a little biological.
 What we found might surprise you about the connection between shampoos and dyed hair.

 shampoo-strip-hair-color-bubble-gum

-It’s not really the shampoo doing all the stripping of the color, it’s the water!
+It’s not the shampoo doing all the stripping of the color, it’s the water!
 Turns out that sulfate – what gives most cleansers the ability to effectively remove dirt & oil – has been getting a bad rap of stripping the color from color treated hair.

 Sulfates still get some blame.